 Once you’ve pinpointed your goals, you’ll need to formulate a specific plan made up of realistic actions.
-Think about what small, sustainable steps you can take and repeat consistently to achieve your goals.
+Think about what small, sustainable steps you can take to build healthy habits and repeat consistently to achieve your goals.

 A study published in the British Journal of General Practice suggests that a “small changes approach” is an effective behavior-changing strategy.(2)

-Here are some examples of specific action steps you can add into your daily routine and eventually make habitual:
+Here are some examples of specific actions you can add to your daily routine and eventually they will become habitual: